Where Cars Meet Culture

 2 mins read

-Catalina Island is great for a day trip or a weekend getaway, the idyllic town of Avalon saw most of its development in the early 1900s and retains much of its historic charm.
-Built primarily as a tourist destination for those in Los Angeles, the Island has long been a favorite destination for those looking for an escape from the noise and congestion of Southern, California.
+Visiting Catalina Island is excellent for a day trip or a weekend getaway.
+The idyllic town of Avalon saw most of its development in the early 1900s and retains much of its historic charm.
+Built primarily as a tourist destination for those in Los Angeles, the Island has long been a favorite destination for those looking for an escape from the noise and congestion of Southern California.

-Getting to the island is easy, with ferry boats leaving from San Pedro, Long Beach, Dana Point, Newport Beach or Marina Del Rey.
-The boat ride takes about an hour and a round trip ticket will cost about $75.
-A helicopter taxi which can get you to the island in around 15-minutes is also available from San Pedro or Long Beach, but with a cost of between $270-$300 per person for a round trip.
+Getting to Catalina Island is easy, with ferry boats leaving from San Pedro, Long Beach, Dana Point, Newport Beach, or Marina Del Rey.
+The boat ride takes about an hour, and a round-trip ticket costs about $75.
+A helicopter taxi, which can get you to the island in around 15 minutes, is also available from San Pedro or Long Beach, but it costs between $270-$300 per person for a round trip.

-Another option is to take a cruise with Carnaval Cruise which departs from Long Beach and generally starts at less than $300 per person, the first stop is at Catalina Island where you have a full day, before moving on to points in Baja, Mexico.
+Another option is to take a cruise with Carnival Cruises, which departs from Long Beach and generally starts at less than $300 per person.
+The first stop is Catalina Island, where you have a full day, before moving on to points in Baja, Mexico.

 Catalina Express